 As a homeowner, there are numerous situations in which someone might need a home service professional.
 On the other hand, this can also create a sense of vulnerability because people might not know who to choose.
 In order to find the right home service professional, there are a few tips that people need to follow.

-Last week’s economic reporting included readings on pending home sales, Case-Shiller Home Price Indices, and Bureau of Labor Statistics reports on national unemployment.
-Weekly readings on mortgage rates and first-time jobless claims were also released.
+Last week’s scheduled economic reports included readings on pending home sales, Case-Shiller Home Price Indices, and labor sector reports on private and public-sector job growth.
+Data on construction spending was also released.
+Weekly readings on mortgage rates and jobless claims were also released.

-Scheduled monthly readings were released for new home sales and consumer sentiment.
-Weekly readings on mortgage rates and new jobless claims were also released.
+Last week’s scheduled economic news included readings on sales of new and pre-owned homes and reports on inflation.
+Weekly reports on mortgage rates and new and continuing jobless claims were also released.